Blacksmoke16/GESI/README.md

 ## Setup:

 1. Install the add-on.
 From within Sheets: Go to, `Add-Ons` => `Get add-ons` => Search for `GESI`, and click the `+ Free`.
-2. Give the script access to what it needs.
+1. Give the script access to what it needs.
-3. There will now be a GESI option under the `Add-Ons` option in the menu bar.
-Click it and then click `GESI => Authorize Characters`.
+1. There will now be a GESI option under the `Add-Ons` option in the menu bar.
+Click it and then click `GESI => Authorize Character`.
-4. Click the EVE SSO button in the modal.
+1. Click the EVE SSO button in the modal.
 Login => select what character you want to authorize => Authorize.
-5. Close the modal.
-6. (Optional) Repeat step 4 to authorize other characters.
+1. (Optional) Repeat step 4 to authorize other characters.
-7. Done.
+1. Done.

 ### Script Editor

 By default, one does not have access to GESI functions for use in custom functions in the script editor.
 In order to gain access to these functions for custom logic, add GESI as a library to your script:

 1. Install the add-on, following the instructions above.
-2. Within the script editor, click `Resources => Lbraries...`
+1. Within the script editor, click `Resources => Lbraries...`
-3. At the bottom paste `MKpdmT9YX4m_dA5qB8ReTppeSVVadBdJf` into the `Add a library` box and click `Add`.
+1. At the bottom paste `MKpdmT9YX4m_dA5qB8ReTppeSVVadBdJf` into the `Add a library` box and click `Add`.
-4. Select the latest version from the dropdown, and click `Save`.
+1. Select the latest version from the dropdown, and click `Save`.

 In order to use this, functions must be perpended with `GESI`, which maps to the `Identifier` field in the Libraries modal.
 For example, `GESI.universe_types();`